The difference between big and small life choices?

 - We also feel responsible for our current well-being way beyond our actual influence, resulting in similar problems

-- We overthink decisions, trying to rationally figure out a best way to go about something while overlooking what we already know at a deeper level
+- We overthink decisions, trying to rationally figure out something.
+But we’re overlooking what we already know at a deeper level

 - We don’t trust in our surroundings enough.
 People who know us well will know what’s best for us before we do